Blazemeter/RTEPlugin/CONTRIBUTING.md

 To build the plugin and run all tests just run `mvn clean verify`

+We are using a Docker image with Maven and BZ Taurus to build and test the plugin.
+The Dockerfile can be found on this repo.

 ### Installation

 To use the plugin, install it (by copying the jar from `target` folder) in `lib/ext/` folder of the JMeter installation.
 Also copy `xtn5250_119m.jar` to the same JMeter folder.